 Any of the products listed above are likely to do a good job of protecting your investment for years to come.
 However, a person should never just scoop up the first available product hoping for the best.
 After spending all that money on a nice stone surface, it really would be silly to omit the last step, which is waterproofing.

-Any of these products will allow any piece of granite to be used outdoors without fear of seeing them ruined by the destructive effects of the elements.
-However, the best all-around granite sealer on my list is probably the Tuff Duck.
+Any of these products will allow any piece of granite to be used indoors without fear of seeing them ruined by the destructive effects of the water, oils, and stains.
+However, the best all-around granite sealer on my list is probably the Stonetech Bulletproof.
 It’s important that this product doesn’t try to be all things at once.
 It simply does one job and does it well.